oapostrophe/ab-testing-privacy-ui/readme.txt

 3. Timestamp - A timestamp of the event, in seconds, rounded to the nearest 1/10th of a second.
 Timestamp is in Epoch time format.
 4. Event Type - The type of event occurring.
 The following events are logged:
 "click" - user clicks on a page Element
-"page_load" - Triggered when page finishes loading, this may occur before the user actually sees the page when IOS pre-loads the page as the user types the URL in the browser.
+"window_load" - Triggered when page finishes loading, this may occur before the user actually sees the page when IOS pre-loads the page as the user types the URL in the browser.
 Marks the start of a user's visit.
 "page_unload" - Triggered by the page being closed, this will not be logged for all visits as mobile devices don't usually trigger an unload event.
 Marks the end of a user's visit.